 - 6 large eggs

-- Combine the flour, corn meal, salt and baking powder in a small bowl.
-Whisk the dry ingredients together to distribute the baking powder, set aside.
+- Combine the flour, corn meal, baking powder and salt in a small bowl.
+Whisk the dry ingredients together to distribute the baking powder, set aside.15 ounces all purpose flour, 3 ounces corn meal, 1 ½ teaspoons baking powder, ½ teaspoon table salt

-- Take the batter off the mixer and mix by hand to ensure there are no lumps in the batter.
+- Take the batter off the mixer and mix by hand to ensure there are no lumps of batter.
 Pour the batter into the prepared pan.

 - Serve sprinkled with a little powdered sugar